 Basic Rights of the Public during a meeting governed by the Open Meeting Act:

-The public can attend without a requirement to sign in or identify themselves
+The public can attend without a requirement to sign in

-- The public can record and/or broadcast the proceedings if
+The public can record or broadcast the proceedings if

 Freedom of Information Act